itsakk/FakeNewsPipeline/README.md

 ## Dataset

-The dataset used is the FakeNewsNet dataset, which can be downloaded on the [Github](https://github.com/KaiDMML/FakeNewsNet) repository.
+The dataset used is the FakeNewsNet dataset, which can be rietreve using the [Github](https://github.com/KaiDMML/FakeNewsNet) repository.

 ## Results
 ![upfd-results](https://user-images.githubusercontent.com/66783741/133689112-517f2b30-bc20-49bd-954e-9bb91e63e52b.PNG)